50 of the oldest actors still working

 - Birthdate: Dec.
 21, 1937

 Jane Fonda was born to socialite Frances Seymour Brokaw and legendary actor Henry Fonda, whom she acted alongside in the 1981 Oscar-nominated film "On Golden Pond."
-Known for her roles in the film "Cat Ballou" in 1965, "Barbarella" in 1968, "The China Syndrome" in 1979, and "The Morning After" in 1986, Fonda's career continues today, including her starring role in the popular Netflix series "Grace and Frankie."
+Known for her roles in the film "Cat Ballou" in 1965, "Barbarella" in 1968, "The China Syndrome" in 1979, and "The Morning After" in 1986, Fonda's career continues today, most recently with a voice role in "Ruby Gillman: Teenage Kraken."

 Morgan Freeman